Kingtous/Kingtous/README.md

 ## My Strength

-- Developer for Android / Flutter / .
 - Researcher in Computer Science for Topic "Cyber Physical System (CPS)".
+- Developer for Android / Flutter / Serverless Full Stack Apps.
+Also half of fronted developer using React.

 ## My Career